karuvally/piget/README.md

 containing surveillance footage to my workstation.

 ## Why not just use wget and cron?
-Piget allows me to do checksum for each file, making sure it is not faulty before deleting the originals.
+Piget will eventually allow me to do checksum for each file, making sure it is not faulty before deleting the originals.
 Also, creating this was a fun experience